 - Click the "Update Research Team" button.
 A new window appears in your web browser. - Click the + button in each section to add a row.
 You can remove a row by clicking the X at the end of the row. - Click the "Save" button at the bottom of the new window to save your work in progress. - Click on the "Close" button when you're finished entering the information.
-(You can save close, and return to the table later.)
-The new window will disappear and you will be returned to the main application page. - Click the "Save My Work" button at the bottom of the main application in order to populate the Research Team Overview list with the individuals that you entered.
+(You can save, close, and return to the table later).
+The new window will disappear and you will be returned to the main application page. - Click the "Save My Work" button at the bottom of the main application in order to populate the Research Team Overview list with the individuals that you entered. - Stage 2 Investigate Grants: Click the "Download Appendix 1" link to download and save the document to your hard drive.
+This document needs to be completed and attached for each member of your research team.
 You can now click on the "Upload Appendix 1" button to upload a personal profile for each member of the team. - You can click on the "Update Research Team" button again at any time to add to or to revise the list of research team members.